Requirements

 Installing govc

-After installation, set the following environment variables:
+After installation, set the environment variables required to connect to vCenter.

 export GOVC_URL=example.com